 Likewise, consider a front travelling to the right away from $z_0=0$ and towards $z=11$ with speed close to $c_p(\varepsilon)$.
 This front will encounter the large local maximum of $q_b^-$.
 Consequently, the front speed $z^\prime(s)$ might decrease, and could become negative.\\

-The numeric results confirm expectations.
+The numerical results confirm expectations.
 Figure~\ref{timeposition_ex3} shows the simulated front position $z(s)$ against time and suggests that the pulses placed at positions $z=\pm 11$ act as direction switches as intended.
-The change of direction occurs around $z= \pm 10$.
+The change of direction occurs around $z=\pm 10$.
 In particular, the front position is trapped in the compact interval $[-11,11]$.
-A period front seems to emerge as a consequences of the two direction switches.
+A periodic front seems to emerge as a consequence of the two direction switches.